ODNZSL/nzsl-online/README.md

 <I think we need the following 2 non-tech sections to give context?>
 ## Aotearoa's official sign language

 New Zealand Sign Language (NZSL) is an official language of Aotearoa New Zealand.
 Like [Te Reo Māori] https://www.tpk.govt.nz/en/whakamahia/te-reo-maori , it is important to foster understanding and use of the language in order to be an inclusive society.
-[Victoria University of Wellington's Deaf Studies Research Unit (DSRU)]https://www.victoria.ac.nz/lals/centres-and-institutes/dsru produced the first paper based dictionary of NZSL 1997.
+[Victoria University of Wellington's Deaf Studies Research Unit [DSRU]https://www.victoria.ac.nz/lals/centres-and-institutes/dsru produced the first paper based dictionary of NZSL 1997.
 An updated online dictionary website launched in 2011.
-The online dictionary contains over 5000 signs with equivalents in both English and Te Māori with image and video references showing how a sign is produced and example videos showing how the sign is used in context.
+The online dictionary contains over 5000 signs with equivalents in both English and Te Reo Māori with image and video references showing how a sign is produced and example videos showing how the sign is used in context.
 The online dictionary can be searched by the English or Te Reo Māori word, or by sign features, such as hand shape and location.

 ## Website and Apps